The Eucalyptus Problem

 The Torrential Rains and Erosion

-Erosion: The soil-holding capacity of Eucalyptus is very moderate compared with the original Ethiopian ground cover and trees, initially covering the slopes of Entoto.
+Erosion: The soil-holding capacity of Eucalyptus is very moderate compared with the original Ethiopian ground cover and trees that initially covered the slopes of Entoto.
 Because there is no ground cover in the foreign-implanted Eucalyptus forest, the only thing to hold the soil is the sporadic web of roots of the trees.
-This lack of soil stabilizing undergrowth causes severe erosion, easily observed in the water running through Addis in connection with the rainy seasons.
-For every rain period, torrential forces eradicate valuable nutrition while the layer of fertile soil gets thinner.
+This lack of soil stabilizing undergrowth causes severe erosion, which is easily observed in the water running through Addis in connection with the rainy seasons.
+During every rain period, torrential runoff erodes valuable nutrients while the layer of fertile soil becomes progressively thinner.
 Without due care and preservation within a few years, no fertile ground will remain for new vegetation, and the erosion will be irreversible.

-Flooding: On Entoto, every leaf and branch that has fallen to the ground is collected by people, whereas in a natural forest, organic material from leaves, wood, roots, etc., is left to be decomposed in the soil.
-The organic matter improves the soil structure, leading to a higher infiltration rate and a much better water storage capacity.
+Flooding: On Entoto, every leaf and branch that has fallen to the ground is collected by people, whereas in a natural forest with endemic vegetation, organic material from leaves, wood, roots, etc., is left to be decomposed in the soil.
+The natural composting process from endemic vegetation improves soil structure, leading to a higher infiltration rate and a much better water-storage capacity, and, of course, provides fragile saplings with a primary ground for growth.
+The picture on the right simplifies the connection between land and water, which can be seen by the vertical connection in the study of the infiltrating movements of the water in pictures (5 ) and (7).

-Therefore, the depletion of Ethiopia's reinforcing endemic tree roots and native undergrowth ground protection, poisoned by this foreign toxification, causes an unavoidable impoverishment of the landscape.
-Hence, the following lack of native vegetation causes an uncontrollable force of erosion in forcefully ground chiselling flashfloods, thereby losing the soil's precious nourishment.
-Thus, this toxification causes the loss of endemic habitats for Ethiopia's wildlife and destroys previously lush pastures, leaving once productive meadows impossible for livestock, thereby gravely impoverishing the farmers' daily life and, regrettably, even the actual conditions for the farmers and their families survival.
-Thus, the severe loss of water resources by torrential rejections of valuable deluges by short-lived sudden and violent, bursting water masses is also threatening the country's economy and, ultimately, even the real threat to the population's health and life quality, thus affecting the long-term survival of the country's inhabitants.
+Ethiopian Nature's endemic trees and native undergrowth, which constitute the ground's reinforcing shield of anchoring armouring deep and vast networks, often do not survive the perpetual onslaught of foreign toxic substances and overexploitation, which causes an unavoidable impoverishment of the landscape.
+Hence, the lack of native vegetation leads to uncontrollable erosion and flash floods that forcefully ground-chisel the landscape, stripping it of its precious nourishment.
+Thus, this poisoning causes the loss of endemic habitats for Ethiopia's wildlife and destroys previously lush pastures, leaving once-productive meadows unusable for livestock, thereby gravely impoverishing farmers' daily lives and, regrettably, even the conditions for the survival of farmers and their families.
+The following impact of the severe loss of water resources by torrential flash floods, rejections of valuable deluges by short-lived, sudden and violent, bursting water masses is also threatening the country's economy and, ultimately, even the real threat to the population's health and life quality, thus affecting the long-term survival of the country's inhabitants.

 Juniper Forest's Water Preserving versus